HandsOnDataViz/book/docs/HandsOnDataViz.md

 embed codes, and iframe tags, in the next section we’ll learn how to copy the embed code from different visualization platforms.

-TODO above: confirm the screenshot commands for non-Mac platforms and if they are the simplest versions, and if older Windows commands are still needed

 Get the Embed Code or iframe Tag
 --------------------------------